-Prerequisite: MATH 110 with a grade of "C" or better or equivalent (MATH 103 does not meet the prerequisite)
+Prerequisite: MATH 110 or equivalent with a grade of "C" or better or "CR" (MATH 103 does not meet the prerequisite)

 Concepts and applications of algebra and polynomial calculus.
 Designed for students in business, social sciences and behavioral sciences.
 Not open to students with credit in MATH 180.